AdobeDocs/experience-platform.de-DE/help/xdm/tutorials/create-schema-ui.md

 A dialog appears that displays a list of all available classes, including any defined by your organization (the owner being &quot;[!UICONTROL Customer]&quot;) as well as standard classes defined by Adobe.

 Wählen Sie eine Liste aus, um die zugehörige Beschreibung auf der rechten Seite des Dialogfelds anzuzeigen.
-You can also select **[!UICONTROL Preview Class Structure]** to see the fields and metadata associated with the class.
+You can also select **[!UICONTROL Preview class structure]** to see the fields and metadata associated with the class.
 Wählen Sie **[!UICONTROL Klasse]** zuweisen, um fortzufahren.

 ![](../images/tutorials/create-schema/assign_class.png)